SimonChristopherCropper/XLS_Tools/README.md

 # Getting Started

-These scripts can be run with Python.
+These scripts can be run with Python 3.

-In Bupa, this is only possible if you have a Virtual Machine with Anaconda or equalivalent package installed.

 # Scripts available